Holodome/hololisp/book/src/desc/design.md

 ## Language design

 hololisp does not have discrete specification.
 It is a freestanding interpretation of ideas found in other lisp dialect. hololisp borrows ideas both from [common lisp](https://common-lisp.net/) and [scheme](https://www.scheme.com/tspl4/).
-More information about language features is located in next chapter.
+More information about language features is located in the next chapters.

+By its nature hololisp is extremely slow.
+It is slower than many popular lisp dialects, as well as other interpreted languages, like Python.
+Most of this time is spent on managing linked lists upon which the language is built on.
+For example, each function invocation loads and processes its arguments in linked list, spending a lot more time on a single call compared to using array for passing arguments.